jameslamb/doppel-cli/CONTRIBUTING.md

 ## Releases <a name="releases"></a>

-### Testing releases: test PyPi
+### Releasing to PyPi <a name="pypi"></a>

-PyPi is the official package manage used for distributing Python packages.
+PyPi is the official package manager used for distributing Python packages.
 A "test" version is provided for side effect free integration testing.

 To test whether the current state of publishing `doppel` plays nicely with PyPi, maintainers may from time to time run the following: